Ipotrick/Daxa/wiki/daxa-book/src/introduction.md

 For example sync is fully explicit in daxa as there are many cases where manual sync can be very important for performance.
 On the other side daxa FULLY abstracts `VkDescriptorSet`, `VkDescriptorSetLayout`, `VkDescriptorPool` and all the related functions.
 This is because there is no gain in the user manually managing these as modern GPUs prefer [bindless](LINK ME).

 > Dont worry you DO NOT have to write manual sync in daxa!
-Daxa has a very powerful render graph utility (called Task Graph).
+Daxa has a very powerful render-graph utility (called Task Graph).
 It will handle all resource transition and synchronization between user defined actions.
 Additionally Task Graph also attemps to optimize the order of task submission to minimize the barriers and resource transitions.

 In general you can expect writing daxa code is much easier and more productive then raw vulkan and simpler then other apis like OpenGL.